Site components for Configuration Manager

-Expand the site and navigate to Components or Servers, depending on where the components that you want to manage are located.
+Expand the site and navigate to Components or Servers, depending on the location of the components that you want to manage.

 In the right pane, select one or more components.
 Then on the Component menu, select Query to update the status of your selection.

-After the status of the component is updated, use one of the four action-based options on the Component menu to modify the component's operation.
-After you request an action, you must query the component to display the new status of the component.
+After it updates the status of the component, use one of the four action-based options on the Component menu.
+Use these actions to modify the component's operation.
+After you request an action, query the component again to display the new status of the component.

 Close the Configuration Manager Service Manager when you're finished modifying the operational status of components.